What happens first

 What it does not do

-• It does not silently invent priorities out of nowhere.
-The sender signal and your trust settings still matter most.
+- It does not silently invent priorities out of nowhere.
+Trust, sender signal, and a small set of private rules still matter most.

 Why Strind works this way today